Sign In

 If the Upper Colorado River Endangered Fish Recovery Program fails to make sufficient progress at recovering the four endangered fish species (Colorado pikeminnow, bonytail, razorback sucker, and humpback chub), all water users on the West Slope will likely be required to consult with the federal government if they need to use water for irrigation, to fill a pond or to supply drinking water.

 Participating in these fishing tournaments will help assure a variety of future sportfish opportunities in Elkhead and Ridgway reservoirs.
-For example, with the help of local anglers, CPW has stocked: over 323,000 juvenile bluegill, 1,230,287 juvenile largemouth bass, and over 1,150 adult largemouth bass in Elkhead Reservoir since 2016.
+For example, with the help of local anglers, CPW has stocked: over 360,000 juvenile bluegill, 1,436,000 juvenile largemouth bass, and over 1,150 adult largemouth bass in Elkhead Reservoir since 2016.
 These species are compatible with native fish recovery and conservation efforts.
 In 2021, CPW installed 40 artificial fish habitat structures in Elkhead Reservoir to provide additional habitat for sportfish (Photo 1).
 The recently installed fish habitat structures increase the amount of cover habitat available for black crappie, bluegill, and largemouth bass in the reservoir and provide additional productive angling locations for those species.
+Additional habitat structures will be installed in 2024.

 CPW strives to provide the best fishing opportunities that are appropriate for each body of water in the state.
 Biologists must carefully consider a variety of factors when managing fisheries, including: impacts to native fishes, water quality, habitat availability, size of water to be stocked, how water will be used, forage fish availability, federal and state laws, etc. Please help CPW manage YOUR fisheries by working with our biologists and not against them by illegally stocking fish!